Bengaluru entrepreneurs eye world record of covering 14,216 km on e-motorcycles | Business

 John Kuruvilla and Gautam Khot reached the steel city of Jamshedpur in Jharkhand on Thursday after covering 3,000 km in the southern states and Odisha.

-Speaking to PTI, the duo said they are on a mission to exhort the youth to take the path of entrepreneurship, besides promoting environmental sustainability and making India ''pothole-free''.
+Speaking to PTI, the duo said they are on a mission to exhort the youth to take the path of entrepreneurship, besides promoting environmental sustainability.

 Their journey – named 'Bharatmala' or garlanding India – began in Bengaluru on February 4, and is expected to be completed by March 29. ''We have already covered 3,000 km in Karnataka, Tamil Nadu, Kerala, Puducherry, Andhra Pradesh, Odisha and Jharkhand.
 We will next leave for West Bengal,'' Khot said.